theodi/open-data-licensing/guides/publisher-guide.md

 		odrs:attributionText "the Open Products community" ;
 		odrs:attributionURL <http://example.org/open-products>.

-In this example the licence properties refer to the [Open Database Licence](http://opendatacommons.org/licenses/odbl/) and the [Open Database Content License](http://opendatacommons.org/licenses/dbcl/).
-While those licences might often be used together, an alternative licence could be applied to the copyrightable part of a dataset.
-For example a publisher might prefer to use a Creative Commons Licence.

-The ability to clearly distinguish between these different types of licences is an important part of the ODRS vocabulary.

-Publishers should only create rights statements that include at most one data licence and one content licence.
-For example a Rights Statement should not have multiple data licences.

-Some open licences can be used to license both data and content, so a single licence can be used to cover all aspects of re-use.
-However it is recommended that publishers still include both of the ODRS licence properties, even if they refer to the same licence resource.

 #### Including Copyright Notices and User Guidelines

-The description of a Rights Statement can be enriched by including further metadata, including copyright notices.
-For example while a dataset or its contents might be licensed under a Creative Commons licence, the publisher still retains their copyright in the content.
-Creative Commons licences indicate that re-users should retain any notices that are provided by a publisher.

-The ODRS vocabulary captures copyright information separately to attribution text, making it easier for applications to extract and display the relevant information.

 The following example illustrates how the Ordnance Survey Open Data might have been described using the ODRS vocabulary: